Right Arm Pain: 11 Common Causes (& What To Do to Treat)

 What to do: To prevent this type of injury, you should consult a doctor and physiotherapist about correct postures that are appropriate for you.
 You should avoid over-exerting the affected arm.
 When pain is felt, the doctor may recommend anti-inflammatory medication and rest.

-What to do: To treat tendinitis, it is recommended you avoid any of exertion of the affected arm.
-You can take analgesics or anti-inflammatory drugs as indicated by the doctor, and participate in any recommended physiotherapy sessions.
+What to do: To treat tendonitis, it is recommended you avoid any of exertion of the affected arm.
+You can take analgesics or anti-inflammatory drugs as prescribed by the doctor, and participate in any recommended physiotherapy sessions.
+Learn more about tendonitis treatment that your doctor may recommended to speed-up recovery.

 3. Carpal tunnel syndrome